Start selling art online without feeling gross

 If the other person didn’t think it was an even exchange, they wouldn’t buy it.

+Remember that selling anything should morally be an even exchange.
 That’s why it’s so important to take detailed photos or videos when selling art online, so potential customers can see exactly what they’re trading their money for.
+In person, these details are obvious if anyone cares enough to inspect it.
+Online, you should make sure to specifically photograph the flaws.

 Point out any scratches, dents, or faults.
 This way, you can sell with a clear conscience knowing that they won’t be unpleasantly surprised when they receive the art.
 Make sure to point out key features, too, so they can get excited about them.
 Get into the details.